 An application to construct a 167-bed seven storey co-living block in Summerland Street is expected to reignite controversy around Exeter City Council allowing the use of its land to provide “student accommodation in all but name”.

-168 of the 300 paying subscribers we need have signed up to support the independent journalism our local democracy needs from less than £2/week.
+172 of the 300 paying subscribers we need to cover our running costs and keep publishing have signed up to support our work so far.

 , updated